 First and foremost, firms in our Best Ideas portfolio should be considered our best ideas at any point in time.
 The Best Ideas portfolio can always be found on page 8 of our monthly Best Ideas Newsletter.
 Firms in our Dividend Growth portfolio should be considered our best dividend growth ideas at any point in time.
 The Dividend Growth portfolio can always be found on page 5 of our monthly Dividend Growth Newsletter.

 Let's talk about how the Valuentum Buying Index (VBI) informs which ideas we include in our actively-managed portfolios.
 We've noticed via our statistical backtesting that the momentum factor behind our process tends to be much more pronounced (powerful) over longer periods of time.
 This was one of the interesting findings of our academic white paper study.
 We try to replicate this dynamic with the update cycle of our reports (and the time horizon for our ideas to work out).
-That's why our reports are updated regularly or after material events and not daily or weekly.
+That's why our reports are updated regularly (at least quarterly) or after material events and not daily or weekly.
 We don't want to whipsaw our membership, nor do we think churn is the way to generate outperformance.

 After adding firms to our Best Ideas portfolio, we may tactically trade around these positions when they have VBI ratings between 3 and 8 depending on the size of their weighting in our portfolio or the attractiveness of them relative to other opportunities (a score of 3 through 8 is typically equivalent to a 'we'd hold').
 We tend to remove firms from our Best Ideas portfolio when they register a 1 or 2 on our process.
 Importantly, however, firms in our Best Ideas portfolio, which have generally registered a 9 or 10 on our scale when we added them, should be considered our best ideas at any point in time.